Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • Polyoxidonium.

-After that, proceed to remove the elements.
+After this, they begin to remove elements.

-Photo gallery: remedies used for the treatment of warts
+Photo gallery: products used to treat warts

 Solcoderm - a drug for the chemical destruction of warts